IllDepence/sirtetris.com_2021_jekyll/hobby.md

 <!-- sep -->

 # MOAR<span id="MOAR"></span>
-Stuff that I was into, want to get into, am into but lack usable content to present or motiavtion to create a section for, is represented somewhere else on the site, etc.
+Stuff that I was into, want to get into, am into but lack usable content to present or motivation to create a section for, is represented somewhere else on the site, etc.

 * linux
 * free and open-source